-For many people, the ideal way to do that is to serve on a nonprofit board.
-BoardSource has developed the following learning experience to help you determine if board service is right for you and, if it is, get started.
+BoardSource has developed the following learning experience to help you determine if board service is right for you, and, if it is, get started.

 Are you committed to sharing your time and talents to help make the world a better place?

-Do you have specialized skills and expertise that could benefit a nonprofit board’s work?
+Do you have specialized skills, lived experience, expertise, or passion that could benefit a nonprofit board’s work?

 Are you willing to be an enthusiastic advocate for an organization and encourage others to get involved?

-Board members are legally required to fulfill their fiduciary duties, which will require you to devote a considerable amount of time to the organization.
-The amount of time varies greatly by organization, but simply planning to attend the board meetings is not sufficient.
-Board members must be willing to regularly review financial statements and meeting materials, and many board members will need to prepare for and attend committee meetings in addition to board meetings.
+Board leadership takes time.
+Board members are legally required to fulfill their fiduciary duties, which may require you to devote a considerable amount of time to the organization.
+The amount of time varies greatly by organization and circumstances, but simply planning to attend the board meetings is not sufficient.
+Board members should regularly review financial statements and meeting materials, as well as prepare for and attend organization events, committee meetings, and board meetings.

 Boards are teams of committed and engaged individuals who work together to govern the organization.
+Collaboration and accountability are key to an effective and united board.
+Board members can and do work independently to fulfill certain duties but always with the knowledge and approval of the other members as they work toward a common goal.
 If you prefer to work alone, then board service may not be the right way for you to work with the organization.
-Consider providing pro bono professional services or direct-service volunteering as alternatives to board service.
+Consider providing pro bono professional services or direct-service volunteering as alternatives.

-After evaluating these four questions, take our readiness quiz to find out if you are ready to serve on a board.
+After evaluating the questions and board functions above, take our readiness quiz to find out if you are ready to serve on a nonprofit board.